-Africa has the highest reserves of untapped natural resources for food production, especially water and land.
-Over 130 million hectares in inland valleys are suitable for rice production, but only about 10 million are currently being used.
-Africa can substantially boost its food production, especially for smallholder farmers, if the region develops agri-food systems that are productive and resilient, providing balanced nutrition especially for women and children.
+Africa has the highest reserves of untapped natural resources for food production, especially water and land, in the world.
+With over 130 million hectares in inland valleys suitable for rice production—but only about 10 million hectares are currently being used— Africa’s tremendous potential in agriculture remains untapped.

-Our efforts in the region are geared towards contributing to food and nutrition security, and economic growth through innovative science, sustainable agri-food systems, and transformative partnerships.
-We focus on developing and deploying high-yielding and locally-adapted rice varieties and context suitable best management practices.
-These efforts aim to curb reliance on rice imports and will significantly contribute to Boosting Africa’s rice sector, an Africa-wide rice development strategy.
+We focus on developing and deploying climate-resilient and market-competitive rice varieties and suitable best management practices for a productive, nutrition-balanced, and profitable rice-based system.
+These efforts aim to curb the region’s reliance on imports of rice and other food staples and will significantly contribute to the Africa-wide rice development strategy.

 Challenges in Africa

-- Low-yielding and less adapted rice varieties susceptible to pests and diseases and sensitive to adverse weather and soil conditions
+- Low-yielding rice varieties susceptible to pests and diseases and sensitive to adverse weather and soil conditions

 - Traditional production and processing systems

 - Lack of or insufficient access to agricultural credit

 - Heavy reliance on informal seed systems and very limited access to quality seeds

 - Insufficient local agricultural policies to enable significant shifts